danieldan0/dung/README.md

 # CONTRIBUTING

 Install and use this app properly.

 Remember to test your code.

-Build game by running `npm run build` in command line(repository should be opened).
+Build game by running `npm run build` or `yarn run build` in command line(repository should be opened).

+Deploy game to https://danieldan0.github.io/dung by running `yarn run deploy` in command line.

 # CHANGELOG